Adding Azure DevOps Repositories

 After signing up, you'll be prompted to authorize and connect with a version control hosting provider.
 Click the Sync with Azure DevOps option.

-You'll then be prompted to authorize your Microsoft account with PullRequest, click Accept.
+You'll then be prompted to authorize your Microsoft account with the HackerOne Code's PullRequest app, click Accept.

 Our integration adheres to the principle of least privilege, ensuring that it only has the access necessary to perform its intended function—providing valuable insights in pull request discussions.
 Here are the permissions we require and how we use them.

-You'll be asked to allow PullRequest to access All repositories or Only select repositories.
+You'll be asked to allow to access All repositories or Only select repositories.

 After you've made your selection, click the Connect button.

-Before sending code reviews to the PullRequest network, a member of the PullRequest team will need to accept the invitation sent in step 1 to add the PullRequest posting user.
+Before scanning and validation is enabled, a member of the HackerOne team will need to accept the invitation sent in step 1 to add the service user.